ClassicPress/ClassicPress-docs/faq-support.md

 For more information on supported browsers, please visit our [discussion](https://forums.classicpress.net/t/classicpress-browser-support/815?u=wadestriebel) in the forums.

+### I get a Error 503 (or 404) on the new ClassicPress Security Menu Page!

+Please check [this forum thread](https://forums.classicpress.net/t/security-tab-causes-error-503/3270).
+Some Hosts are using security services that assume WordPress to be installed, and thus flag the new files needed for the Security Page to work.
+You should contact your host and ask to whitelist the `security.php` file.

 ### I think I found a bug – what do I do?

 Bugs can be reported on the [support forums](https://forums.classicpress.net/c/support) or, if you know how to write a bug report, via GitHub.
 If logging via GitHub, please make sure to follow the template instructions: